Popcorn Christmas Tree

 Forming the popcorn mixture into a tree is not difficult at all.

-I simply used my hands to form the popcorn into a tree, packing it tight to ensure that it stuck together.
+I simply used my hands to form the popcorn into a tree shape, packing it tight to ensure that it stuck together.

 Also, the marshmallow-to-popcorn ratio in this recipe is ideal for forming the popcorn into a desired shape.
 There is plenty of marshmallow to make the popcorn perfectly sticky.